jpforcioli/github_howto_jsonrpc_api/012_option_attribute.rst

 			},
 		[...]

-Since FMG 6.2.4/6.4.0 (Mantis #0603847, this option is also returning the table limit with attribute ``alimit``.
+Since FMG 6.2.4/6.4.0 (#0603847, this option is also returning the table limit with attribute ``alimit``.
 For instance, from the above output, we can see it is possible to have up to 400000 firewall addresses.

 How to get default values?
 ++++++++++++++++++++++++++